1993 Men's Ice Hockey World Championships: First round

 Played from 12 to 18 March.
-The first and second place from each group of six advanced to the semifinals, and then finals, with the winner gaining promotion to the Group B. The three other semi-finalists, together with the two third place teams, would remain to form Group C1 in 1994.
+The first and the second-placed team from each group of six advanced to the semifinals.
+In the finals, the winner gained promotion to the Group B. The three other semi-finalists, together with the two third-placed teams, remained to form the Group C1 in 1994.
 The remaining six nations would comprise Group C2, effectively being relegated.
-At the time of this tournament, the expected format for 1994 was different.
-South Korea beat Spain seven to three to win what was expected to be a battle to remain in the Group C. Instead, Group C was divided into two parts putting them both in the bottom tier.
+South Korea defeated Spain 7–3 to win what was expected to be a battle to remain in the Group C. Instead, Group C was divided into two parts, putting them both in the bottom tier.